 - 1. Illustrate the properties of fluids and the applications of fluid mechanics. - 2.
-Understand the fundamental of kinematics and dynamics of fluid flows and the governing non-dimensional parameters of a fluid element. - 3.
-Apply the concepts of mass, momentum and energy conservation to flows.
+Understand the fundamental of kinematics and dynamics of fluid flows and the governing non-dimensional parameters of a fluid element.

 (Established by Ministry of Human Resources Development, Govt.
 Of India) Yupia, District Papum Pare, Arunachal Pradesh - 791112